 Espresso consists of three distinct parts: the heart, the body, and the crema.
 Most coffee shops will use a dark roast coffee bean for their espresso.

 The word ristretto is also Italian.
 When translated to English, it means narrow or restricted.
 This alludes to how ristretto is brewed- less water, more coffee grounds.

 Ristretto is also known as a short shot.

 Some of the best coffee comes from Italy.
 Here’s how to order coffee in Italy.

 Although they are similar, ristretto and espresso are each unique in their way.
 The differences between them start with how you brew each one.

-- To make espresso, you force hot water over finely-ground coffee.
+- To make espresso, you force hot water through finely-ground coffee.

 - You do the same for ristretto, however, you use less water when making a ristretto shot, which alters the taste of the coffee.
 Naturally, you also wind up with a smaller amount of coffee.